nextgeniuspro/genesisplus-dc/README.md

+# Genesis Plus DC
+Sega Genesis/Megadrive emulator for the Sega Dreamcast console.

+## Description

 Genesis Plus DC is a Sega Genesis/Megadrive emulator for the Sega Dreamcast console.

 ## Building